kora-projects/kora-docs/mkdocs/blog/en/generated-code-transparent-debugging.md

 ---
 title: Generated Code Makes Debugging More Transparent in the Kora Framework
+date: 2026-08-14
 description: Why the Kora Framework's generated Java and Kotlin sources are an inspectable escape hatch that makes framework behavior easier to debug, not harder.
 search:
   exclude: true
 ---

-# Generated Code Makes Debugging More Transparent, Not Harder
+# Generated Code Makes Debugging More Transparent, Not Harder { #generated-code-transparent-debugging }

+**August 14, 2026**

 Generated code is often treated as a debugging smell.